The following is a guest post by Molly Galbraith.

 - Awake by 8 am.

 - Plan specific times to be on Facebook, Twitter, Instagram, etc. Personally, a lot of my job relies heavily on spending time on social media sites, it’s so easy to get sucked into 2 hours of playing on Facebook and convince myself that I’m “working.”
 Umm… that’s crap.
-Figure out when the best time to post on Facebook is and book off a couple of small blocks each day to log on.

 5. Take time to slow down and meditate.

 When you start to feel frazzled, stop and close your eyes, take 10 deep breaths (3-5 second inhale, 8-10 second exhale to calm me down), and then return to work.

 Schedule regular massages, acupuncture appointments, pedicures, and dinner with close friends to ensure you have time to relax and unwind.
 Try to lay quietly each morning for 5-10 minutes, and again at night before bed reflecting on your day and feeling very grateful for everything in your life.
 I have an app called Brainwave that I highly recommend to listen to while you’re doing this.

 Back in January I hired a woman to help me organize and simplify my life.
 Little did I know that she would help me do a complete overhaul and become a full-fledged Life Coach.

 If you do not have good organizational skills, hire someone to help.
 Over the last several months this woman has helped me become more productive and effective with my time than I ever imagined.
 And we are just getting started.

 If you have no clue where to find one, start asking around.
 I’ve found several stay-at-home-moms who are interested in doing these things.
 They are used to juggling a million things at once and often like organizing things.
 Plus, the extra cash for doing something they enjoy is a great bonus.